ziad-saab/dashboardly-api/README.md

 1. Fork this repo
 2. Clone your own fork
 3. Run `npm install` or `yarn`
+4. Run `npm start` to start developing with Nodemon

 When you want to start working on a new feature: